ethan-stone/obsidian-vault-knowledge-base/Altania DND Campaign/Notes/Millstone Farms.md

 We then interrogated Bertrem and found out about his wrong doings.

-We then snuck into Regis' room and
+We then snuck into Regis' room and found a burglar tied up with bite marks.
+Turns out Regis is a Ghast and can turn people into Ghouls.
+Regis then entered the room and we fought.